irsyadadl/paranoid/README.md

 ## Install

-You can install this package using bun:
+You can install this package using npm:

 ```bash
 npm i @irsyadadl/paranoid